 Another standard tool for stock research is to use the “ROE” to find profitable companies.
 You get the ROE by dividing the net income by the average equity of the shareholders.
 Traders will look for stocks that are constantly increasing their ROE.

 Add up the company’s total assets and subtract any liabilities: you have the book value.
 Essentially the net asset value of a company, or book value per share, is calculated by dividing the book value by the number of outstanding stock shares.

 What Are The Resources For Stock Market Analysis?

 When researching what stocks to buy, there are endless resources, from websites, forums, and books.
 Many traders also seek professional opinions from stock market analysts before making their decisions.
 The broker you use can play an essential part in your decision-making process.
 Find a broker who will arm you with a suitable suite of data analysis tools to decide how to trade the market.
-Many traders choose TradeOr for its integrated tools ChartIQ and TradingView.
-Both software programs are designed to help you with your stock research and find market opportunities.
+Many traders choose TradeOr for its unique tools and integrated TradingView.
+The platform is designed to help you with your stock research and find market opportunities.